facebook/zstd/lib/README.md

 #### Multithreading support

-Multithreading is disabled by default for the library.
+Multithreading is disabled by default when building with `make`.
 Enabling multithreading requires 2 conditions :
 - set macro `ZSTD_MULTITHREAD`
-- on POSIX systems : compile with pthread (using `-pthread` with `gcc` for example)
+- on POSIX systems : compile with pthread (`-pthread` compilation flag for `gcc` for example)

 Both conditions are automatically triggered by invoking `make lib-mt` target.
 Note that, when linking a POSIX program with a multithreaded version of `libzstd`,